HappyJazzy/Graphic-Design/Sweet Beesiness/Sweet Beesiness/Beesiness_README.md

 ### About the Game

 This game was developed as part of a bachelor level course.
+The project is usually made within groups, but this was a solo project.
 While models, textures, sound effects and music were sourced online, I animated the bee's wings using Blender, sculpted the terrain, and colored the 3D models.

 ### Gameplay